ConnectNowUK/docs/docs/queue-system/user-guide/user-guide.md

 ### Updating company settings

 You can update the settings of companies you belong to.
 In the admin panel, tap on 'Company settings'.
 There, you can change the name of the company as well as the URL to your company's logo.
 After changing any current value, the changes will be saved automatically.

+Note: the logo must be a square, and supports PNG, JPG, and SVG formats.

 ### Adding and removing members in your company